4. Motion in 2D and 3D#

 The Math

-So the position and velocity at \(t=10.0\ {\rm s}\) is,
+Combining the evaluated components gives the position and velocity vectors at \(t=10.0\ {\rm s}\),

 The Conclusion

-The skier’s component equations of motion are
+The skier’s component equations are

 The Verification